I am delighted to report this morning that wishes do indeed come true! And I'm about to bestow the good news to all of you!

 Other Favorite Items Featured in my Picture: If you like the coffee cup in the picture above, you can order one from here: CafePress.
 I think the coupon code LOVSAV might still be working ($3 off $30).

-Crochet Stitch Bible --it's oneof my favorites for using in my crochet classes.
+The book is the Crochet Stitch Bible --it's oneof my favorites for using in my crochet classes.
 (I used it for selecting some of the stitches for my bag.)

-The hook is a Graydog -- they're only available on ebay.
+The crochet hook is a Graydog -- they're only available on ebay.
 My sweet hubby got me that hook as a present a few years back ... here's a close-up of it (look to the left)

 Monday, July 4, 2005